Artificial intelligence in video games: Examples

-Generative artificial intelligence in video games
+Generative AI in video games

-Generative artificial intelligence, AI systems that can respond to prompts and produce text, images, and audio and video clips, arose in 2023 with systems like ChatGPT and Stable Diffusion.
+Generative AI, AI systems that can respond to prompts and produce text, images, and audio and video clips, arose in 2023 with systems like ChatGPT and Stable Diffusion.
 In video games, these systems could create the potential for game assets to be created indefinitely, bypassing typical limitations on human creations.

 For example, the 2024 browser-based sandbox game Infinite Craft uses generative AI software, including LLaMA.
 When two elements are being combined, a new element is generated by the AI.
 The 2024 browser-based game Oasis uses generative AI to simulate the video game Minecraft.
 Oasis is trained on millions of hours of footage from Minecraft, and predicts how the next frame of gameplay looks using this dataset.
 Oasis does not have object permanence because it does not store any data.

-However, there are similar concerns in other fields particularly the potential for loss of jobs normally dedicated to the creation of these assets.
-To assure such content was disclosed by game publishers and avoid potential copyright issues, Valve implemented new requirements for games on Steam that the use of pre-generated AI assets or live generation via generative AI must be disclosed on the storefront page.
+The 2025 video game AI2U: With You 'Til The End, developed by AlterStaff Inc., used ChatGPT for the non-playable characters dialogue in the game.

+Generative artificial intelligence has been included to perform video upscaling of game images.
+Both NVidia's Deep Learning Super Sampling (DLSS) and AMD's FidelityFX Super Resolution (FSR) have included AI as part of their engine.
+In March 2026, NVidia announced version 5.0 of DLSS to release later in 2026, which among other improvements, includes an AI engine that "infuses pixels with photoreal lighting and materials" as to make existing game graphics appear more realistic.
+While some developers, including Todd Howard of Bethesda Softworks and Jun Takeuchi of Capcom praised the technology, it was met by other developers and many players as appearing like AI slop, with character faces seemingly normalized to the appearance of other human characters created by generative AI video output or video filters used on social media, and taking away from the developers' artistic efforts.
+NVidia's Jensen Huang said that developers will far more control over how DLSS 5.0 would interact with their games, allowing the developer to tweak lighting and texture adjustments, and that NVidia was continuing to improve the technology before its release.